Most seasoned Go programmers are familiar with the memory representation of an

 implemented), and even goes so far as to

-distinguish between interface
+distinguish between interface values with nil underlying

-values and nil
+values and nil interface

 values.
 This is explained in the context of

-value, a pattern that Go permits.
+calling methods on a nil value, a pattern that Go permits.
 In theory, a

-defensive programmer could check if a pointer receiver was nil
+defensive programmer could check if a pointer receiver was nil in every method

 that accessed a member of the receiver.